cjmartin/launchcalendar.org/_posts/2025-06-05-chang-zheng-6a-qianfan-jigui.md

 videos: []
 images: []
 ---
-Chang Zheng 6A is scheduled to launch 18 G60 constellation communications satellites from Taiyuan on June 5, 2025 at 20:45 UTC.
-These satellites will be added to Shanghai Spacecom’s large low Earth orbit constellation, which plans a 1,296-satellite deployment by 2027 and future expansion.
+Chang Zheng 6A launched on June 5, 2025, deploying 18 G60/GaoWang constellation communications satellites from Taiyuan.
+These are part of Shanghai Spacecom’s ambitious low Earth orbit network, with plans for 1,296 satellites by 2027 and a long-term goal of 13,000 satellites to deliver global broadband internet, positioning China’s GuoWang constellation as a competitor to Starlink.